Skoda Octavia vRS Review 2025: Price, specs & boot space

 The effect of these upgrades is to make the Octavia vRS more well-rounded than a Premiership grade Nike Flight football – a proverbial jack-of-all-trades that's as happy stop-starting through town as it is cruising up the motorway or gobbling up the twists and turns of your favourite country road.

-The drive select also adjust the suspension if you option the £945 Dynamic Chassis Control.
-These adjustable dampers are well worth considering, allowing you to choose between more control in corners or added comfort over bumps – either by choosing between the Eco, Normal Sport or Individual, or by selecting between a 15-stage slider on the infotainment screen.
+An option you might want to consider is the £1,210 Dynamic Chassis Control (DCC).
+These adjustable dampers allow you to choose between more control in corners or added comfort over bumps – either by choosing from one of the presets in the menu, or by selecting between a 15-stage slider on the infotainment screen.

-The 245PS 2.0-litre four-cylinder petrol is the most conventional option and the only one which comes as standard with a six-speed manual gearbox.
-While it doesn't have a headline-grabbing power figure, it is extremely flexible with maximum torque (370Nm) available from a little over tickover.
-It gets from 0-62mph in 6.8 seconds (6.7 with the DSG) and hits a top speed of 155mph.
+The 2.0-litre four-cylinder petrol would still be our pick though.
+Available with a seven-speed DSG 'box, power has been bolstered by 20PS from the pre-facelift model to 265PS and while it doesn't have a headline-grabbing power figure, it is extremely flexible with maximum torque (370Nm) available from a little over tickover.
+It gets from 0-62mph in 6.4 seconds (mirroring the Golf GTI, though the estate vRS is 0.1 seconds slower) and hits a top speed of 155mph.

 It does it with maturity, however, sure you get a more focussed engine note in Sport mode, but the manufactured pops and bangs you get out of some hot hatches' exhausts are noticeably absent, here.

-If you want to ramp the maturity levels up another notch, the diesel model of the Skoda Octavia vRS is worth considering but only if you do most of your driving on the motorway.
+If you're looking at a used Octavia vRS and you want to ramp the maturity levels up another notch, the diesel model of the Skoda Octavia vRS is worth considering but only if you do most of your driving on the motorway.
 With 200PS, the 2.0-litre four-cylinder is the most powerful diesel ever fitted to the Octavia – with 16PS more than the old version – it gets from 0-62mph in 7.4 seconds (6.8 if you specify four-wheel drive) but that's only half the story because its 400NM of torque translates into effortless overtaking.

-The diesel is also the only model available with four-wheel drive, it's a £1485 option but with considering if you have a caravan to pull because it raises the Skoda Octavia vRS's maximum braked trailer towing weight from from 1600 to 2000kg.
+The diesel was also the only model available with four-wheel drive and worth considering if you have a caravan to pull because it raises the Skoda Octavia vRS's maximum braked trailer towing weight from from 1600 to 2000kg.

-The final option is arguably the most sensible of the lot.
-Called the vRS iV, it's a plug-in hybrid with a 1.4-litre four-cylinder petrol that's boosted by an electric motor to produce 245PS – it gets from 0-62mph in 7.3 seconds and hits a top speed of 139mph.
+Even more sensible is the Octavia vRS iV.
+It's a plug-in hybrid with a 1.4-litre four-cylinder petrol that's boosted by an electric motor to produce 245PS – it gets from 0-62mph in 7.3 seconds and hits a top speed of 139mph.
 Surprisingly, its 400Nm torque figure and the instant get-up-and-go of the electric motor means it gets from 50-70mph 2.2 seconds quicker than the petrol model – handy when you're joining a motorway.

 This is one of the Octavia vRS' biggest strengths because it is one of the easiest hot hatches you could live with every day.
 It's light controls might not offer megaphone levels of communication, but feather weight pedals and steering that offers little resistance in comfort mode makes it a very relaxing car to drive in town and cover distances in.

 By the same token, while the exhaust doesn't give the big-grin pops and gurgles offered by some rivals, it won't make you feel like a prat or get wearing.
-In fact, noise in general is very well hushed, at a cruise all you notice is the extra thrum created by the vRS larger 225-section tyres.
-Engine roar is also well contained, particularly true if you have the DSG gearbox – its extra gear meaning the engine's barely audible at the legal limit.
+Skoda's tweaked the engine profile to give you a little bit more noise at start-up, but noise in general is very well hushed and at a cruise all you notice is the extra thrum created by the vRS larger 225-section tyres.

 The Skoda Octavia was awarded a five-star rating for safety when it was crash tested by Euro NCAP in 2019 and the vRS models gets extra kit that makes it even safer than the standard car.